 Applicants must meet one of the employment requirements below:

-• 12 months of full-time case management, supervised by a CCM
+• 12 months as a full-time case manager, supervised by a CCM

-• 12 months of full-time case management employment experience as a supervisor of individuals who provides case management services
+• 12 months as a full-time case manager supervising individuals who provide case management services

 Character Requirement